Death of a Superhero: Plot

-During an English lesson Don and Shelly pass notes between each other and end up deciding to attend a party on the weekend.
-Don asks his therapist for 'love advice' and attends the party with Shelly.
-Before the party they both talk on top of a building admiring the view.
-Shelly tells Don she likes his drawings.
-Flattered, Don tells her she is the smartest girl in the class and really beautiful.
-Shelly does not think that is a 'talent' and would do anything for a talent like Don's.
+Don and Shelly eventually decide to attend a party on the weekend.
+Don asks King for 'love advice' and attends the party with Shelly.
+Before the party, Shelly reveals that she likes Don's drawings.
+Flattered, Don says that she is the smartest girl in the class and beautiful.
+Shelly does not think that that is a 'talent' and would do anything for one like Don's.
 The party goes well until they discover a video of Shelly exposing her breasts and lying on the floor and beginning to strip off her clothes.
-Some one tells Don his girlfriend is 'dirty' and 'crazy' - intended as a joke.
-Embarrassed, Don claims she is not his girlfriend and they hardly know each other.
-Then he spots Shelly, who has heard what he said.
-She drives off on her motorbike without him.
+Someone jokes to Don about his girlfriend being 'dirty' and 'crazy'.
+Embarrassed, Don claims that she is not his girlfriend and that they hardly know each other.
+Shelly hears him and leaves on her motorbike without him.

-Don arrives home panicking and heartbroken and is then spotted by his therapist who asks him what's wrong.
-Don tells him to go away and leave shouting loudly.
-It results with him having a panic attack and needing to be rushed to the hospital.
-Don is informed his cancer has got worse and has only a few days left to live.
-His father decides to spend some time with his son smoking and the two get very emotional.
-When Don's mother finds out she tells the father to drive him to hospital.
+Don arrives home, heartbroken, and is spotted by King, who asks what is wrong.
+Don tells him to go away and leaves shouting.
+He then has a panic attack and needs to be rushed to the hospital.
+Don is informed his cancer has got worse and has a few days left to live.
+His father decides to spend time with him smoking.
+When Don's mother finds out, she tells his father to drive him to hospital.